adonisjs/legacy-docs/3.0/database-setup.md

 #### MySQL

-One of the following libraries needs to be installed for using the mysql adapter.
+One of the following libraries needs to be installed for using the MySQL adapter.

 [client: mysql](https://www.npmjs.com/package/mysql)